policyglot/Udacity-Nanodegree-Visualization/README.md

 <ul>
   <li> At a very obvious level, I didn't want to be misleading.
 The scale for academic performance had to be from 0 to 100%</li>
   <li> Adding any informatin about Blocks would cause visual overload </li>
+<li> I was leaving too much on the table for interpretation.
+Which I why some colleagues were even deciding what story should be told.
+But that wasn't the narrative structure I had in mind </li>
   <li> No one was 'getting' the trend I wanted them to see, unless I forced them to! </li>